zbx-sadman/zabbuino/v1.0.0_pre-release/README.md

 **Note** I'm not sure about correct work of _XX04_ displays.
 It should be tested, but i haven't hardware.

+**Note** BMP280 sensor support is added, but not tested yet.
+I just wait for sensors pack;

 ####01 Jul 2016